jmetzger/training-clion-git-bash/handle-conflict-in -pull-merge-request.md

   * You have a create a branch
   * you have pushed that branch to github e.g. git pull origin feature/xyz
-  * you cannot merge with github, because you see a conflict
+  * you cannot merge with github/bitbucket, because you see a conflict

 ## Conflict why ?

-  * You have because the branch you want to into has changes you do not have in branch
+  * You have the conflict because the branch you want to  merge into has changes you do not have in branch

 ## How to solve ?